 VVD and CDA may agree to formal talks with Labor and the Greens, but I doubt they will be successful.

-The next option is an extraparliamentary cabinet, one whose policies the parties don’t commit to support in advance.
+The next option is an extraparliamentary cabinet, one whose program the parties don’t commit to support in advance.
 The Netherlands hasn’t had one since the 1970s, when Christian democratic ministers joined a left-wing government.
 Their parties would frequently vote with the right-wing opposition against its policies.